 Revelation 17:8a, 11, KJV

 Where those verses say "into perdition", Mr. Horn interprets it as meaning "into Apollo".
-In other words, Mr. Horn appears to be convinced that this dark spirit which will rise out of the Bottomless Pit will enter into the body of a resurrected Apollo.
+In other words, Mr. Horn appears to be convinced that this dark spirit which rises out of the Bottomless Pit, enters into the body of a resurrected Apollo.
 To be quite honest, I am somewhat confused myself; because in one place in his writings, Horn seems to believe that Abaddon -- a.k.a.
-Apollyon -- is actually Apollo, while in other places, Horn seems to suggest that Abaddon/Apollyon will enter into or possess the body of Apollo; which is how I imagine the world will end up with a "real" Apollo in the flesh; at least according to Horn's interpretation of events.
+Apollyon -- is actually Apollo, while in yet other places, Horn seems to suggest that Abaddon/Apollyon enters into or possesses the body of Apollo; which is how I imagine the world will end up with a "real" Apollo in the flesh; at least according to Horn's interpretation of events.

 Now, aside from Mr. Horn's unusual interpretation of those previous verses, not to mention the liberal way in which he weaves ancient mythology into his Christian beliefs, one of the problems that I have with his particular approach to understanding the Scriptures, is that he is not consistent.
 In other words, I shared eight verses with you from the New Testament where the word "perdition" is used.
 They are all derived from the same Greek word "apoleia", which, as we've already seen, means destruction or ruin.
 Now, if Mr. Horn is going to replace the word "perdition" with the name "Apollo" in two of those verses so that they fit his theory, then he must be willing to do the same thing with the remaining six verses in order to maintain interpretive consistency.
 If we take that approach, we begin to run into serious problems.
 For example, Judas is no longer the "son of perdition" as Jesus said he was, but rather, Judas becomes the "son of Apollo".
 Oh really?